An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Abstract

 \section{Abstract}

-We propose in this work a radar detection system for orthogonal-frequency division multiplexing (OFDM) transmission.
-We assume that the transmitting antenna Tx is co-located with a monostatic radar.
-The latter knows the transmitted signal and listens to echoes coming from the reflection of fixed or moving targets.
-We estimate the targets parameters (range and velocity) using a 2D-Periodogram.
-Moreover, we improve the estimation performance in low signal to noise ratio (SNR) conditions using the discrete Fourier transform channel estimation (DFT-CE) and we show that Zadoff-Chu precoding (ZCP) adopted for communication, does not degrade the radar estimation in good SNR conditions.
-Furthermore, since the dimensions of the data matrix can be much larger than the number of targets to be detected, we propose a sparse Fourier transform based Fourier projection-slice (FPS-SFT) algorithm to reduce the computational complexity of the 2D-Periodogram.
-An appropriate system parameterization in the 77GHz industrial, scientific and medical (ISM) band, allows to achieve a range resolution of 30.52~cm and a velocity resolution of 0.67~m/s and to reduce the periodogram computation time up to around 98.84\%.
+In this paper, we propose a monostatic radar design for multitarget detection based on orthogonal-frequency division multiplexing (OFDM), where the monostatic radar is co-located with the transmit antenna.
+The monostatic antenna has the perfect knowledge of the transmitted signal and listens to echoes coming from the reflection of fixed or moving targets.
+We estimate the targets parameters, i.e., range and velocity, using a two-dimensional (2D) periodogram.
+By this setup we improve the estimation performance under the condition of low signal-to-noise ratio (SNR) using Zadoff-Chu precoding (ZCP) and the discrete Fourier transform channel estimation (DFT-CE).
+Furthermore, since the dimensions of the data matrix can be much higher than the number of targets to be detected, we investigate the sparse Fourier transform based Fourier projection-slice (FPS-SFT) algorithm and compare it to the 2D periodogram.
+An appropriate system parameterization in the industrial, scientific and medical (ISM) band of 77 GHz , allows to achieve a range resolution of 30.52~cm and a velocity resolution of 66.79~cm/s.